mmbman/Katagiri/1982-12-08-Blue-Cliff-Record-Case-36-Talk-2.md

 You love yourself best in this world, more than others.
 But you don’t love others, or you don’t love yourself?
 Well even though you say you don’t love [others] best, or you don’t love yourself best, whatever you say, you are you.
 So who are you?
 Are you the person who loves yourself best?
 No. Sometimes right in the middle of your love, you really hate yourself.
 So, who are you?
 Are you a person whom you hate?
 No, you love [yourself] so much.
 Even including hatred, including suffering, you love it.
 So, who are you?

 Whatever you judge, evaluate, think, it is nothing but understanding human life in terms of a telescope.
-So that’s why Dogen Zenji says, “Good or bad is time, but time is not good or bad.”
+So that’s why Dōgen Zenji says, “Good or bad is time, but time is not good or bad.”
 It means there is a time beyond good or bad, right or wrong.
 So you must be right in the middle of  this time, the stream of time, beyond good or bad, right or wrong.
 So you have to go.

 ####  1:09:30 end of recording.